 Skill: Describing Relationships and Representing Equivalences Among Fractions, Decimal Numbers to Thousandths, and Percents, Using Appropriate Tools and Diagrams, in a Variety of Contexts

-In order to develop number sense, it is important that students form images of the quantities represented by the numbers.
+In order to develop number sense, it is important that students be able to visualize the quantities represented by the numbers.
 In the case of decimal numbers, reading them correctly allows students to form better mental representations and to draw on their knowledge of fractions (for example, 0.75 is read as "75 hundredths", not "0 point 75" ).
 Students should be encouraged to use multiple models to help create various mental representations to describe the relationships between fractions and decimals.

 Example